 From creatine phosphate through to glycogen stores in our liver and muscles, our body has an amazing ability to ensure we function well and to dip into the required fuel type we need, as long as it’s on hand.

 The trusty banana.
-This yellow fruit is a sportsman’s favourite for many reasons.
-Not only is it packaged up in its own case (which makes it very portable and hygienic to carry in a gym bag) it’s also a simple, yet effective food to eat before or after an intense workout.
+This yellow fruit is a sportsman’s favorite for many reasons.
+Not only is it packaged up in its own case which makes it very portable and hygienic to carry in a gym bag, it’s also a simple, yet effective food to eat before or after an intense workout.
 It can even be used during if the workout is intense and prolonged.

-Everyone is different and our needs are unique; pay attention to how you feel before, during and after your workout to vary the amount for you and your body.top 10 ways to use bananas
+Everyone is different and our needs are unique; pay attention to how you feel before, during and after your workout to vary the amount for you and your body.10 unique ways to use bananas

 Apples are another useful fruit to have on hand for a quick burst of energy before a workout.
 They naturally contain fructose and glucose which can help overall performance by increasing stamina and cognitive ability.
 The glucose helps replenish the body and support muscle recovery.